Alogani/otplinux/README.md

 I use two-factor authentification when I login to websites in which security seems critically important for me, like my mail account or my Paypal account.
 I already use the very good and open-source freeotp-android on my phone (I have absolutly no link with this project).
 But when my phone will die and if I haven't made proper backups, all my info will be lost, and I might probably lose for good my access to my mail account.

-I've found no OTP GUI application for linux and because I've been really wanting to create my first own program and learn the Java language (as I want to make career as a developper), I decided to create it.
+I've found no OTP GUI application for linux and because I've been really wanting to create my first own program and learn the Java language, I decided to create it.
 And I really hope this application will be useful for you.

 ## Coming features